boucadair/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

        necessary to perform a required task.

 **Status Update**:
-: RBAC is supported by existing implementation.
+: Role-based Access Control (RBAC) is supported by existing implementation.
 Also,
        the IETF defined {{?RFC8341}} for this purpose.

 3535-OPS-REQ-ACCESS-CONTROL-CHECKS: